-In addition to the financial assistance you can pursue at Texas State, there are resources such as foundations and private and public organizations that provide financial assistance for study abroad.
-Private organizations and associations related to your field of study or destination are worth consulting, as well as ethnic organizations.
+In addition to the financial assistance you can pursue at Texas State, there are a variety of foundations and both private and public organizations that provide financial assistance for study abroad.

-The following resources contain useful information on this financial assistance:
+The following resources contain useful information on financial assistance:

 - The SmartStudent Guide to Financial Aid